Professional womens suits are your passport to success.

 A suit jacket often outlives the matching skirt or slacks.
 Don't throw out the jacket.
 Instead, go shopping in your closet.

-How can you tell what kind of business-suit-for-women is appropriate for your workplace?
+Find out what kind of business-suit-for-women is appropriate for your workplace.

 Also sought-after are womens wedding suits.
 Fashion After 50 has some suggestions for you.

 The womens white suit is a favorite for summer or in winter white.

 For tips on how to create new uses and new outfits, here's some information about basic wardrobe planning.

 A nice new blouse can give a staid suit a new lease on life.
 Use a trendy color to update an outfit.